-Since FY2009, AIMR has provided the "Fusion Research Proposal Program" to help researchers promote interdisciplinary fusion research between/among different research groups.
-So far, 94 proposals have been accepted (13, 14, 17, 10, 18, and 22 proposals in FY2009 (first half), FY2009 (latter half), FY2010, FY2011, FY2012, and FY2013, respectively), and funds were provided for the launch of new fusion research between/among different research groups.
+AIMR was established in FY2007 and four groups, Bulk Metallic Glasses (current Non-equilibrium Materials group), Material Physics, Soft Materials, and Device/System, were organized.
+It was difficult for these groups to intermingle with each other initially.
+In FY2009, AIMR started the "Fusion Research Proposal Program" to help researchers promote interdisciplinary fusion research between/among different research groups.
+So far, 135 proposals have been accepted (13, 14, 17, 10, 18, 22, 21, and 20) proposals in FY2009 (first half), FY2009 (latter half), FY2010, FY2011, FY2012, FY2013, FY2014, and FY2015, respectively, and funds were provided for the launch of new fusion research between/among different research groups.
+After the launch of this Fusion Research Proposal Program, researchers started to have opportunities to meet researchers from different groups and discuss fusion research.
+They jointly applied the proposal of fusion research and carried out research for one year.
+This effectively enhanced communication between/among different groups, and overlap between the groups gradually proceeded.
 In FY2012, mathematics-materials science collaboration was started in earnest, and the number of accepted fusion research projects increased to support the initial stage of such collaborations.
 Researchers who were provided fusion research funds were offered an opportunity to present results from their projects at Tea Time the next year, so that results could be shared with other researchers and inspire more new ideas for the next fusion.

-In FY2012, under the leadership of the new Center Director (mathematician) and new AIMR Administrative Director (theoretical physicist), achieved great mathematics-materials science collaboration which started at the end of FY2010, and its basis was almost completed in FY2011.
-The Mathematics Unit established in March 2011 now consists of two PIs (Professor Yasumasa Nishiura, the leader of the unit, and Professor Motoko Kotani) and five assistant professors.
+In FY2012, under the leadership of the new Center Director (Prof. Motoko Kotani; mathematician) and new Administrative Director (Prof. Masaru Tsukada; theoretical physicist), AIMR achieved great progress in mathematics-materials science collaboration which started at the end of FY2010, and its basis was almost completed in FY2011.
+The Mathematics Unit consisting of pure and applied mathematicians was established in March 2011, and two PIs (Prof. Yasumasa Nishiura, the leader of the unit, and Prof. Motoko Kotani) led this new unit.
 After the establishment of the Mathematics Unit, we noticed that we need researchers who can bridge the gap between mathematicians and materials scientists.
 Mathematicians and materials scientists use different terminology, and it was very difficult to understand each other in a short amount of time.
 Therefore, AIMR established the Interface Unit in FY2012.
-Eight independent young theoretical physicists and chemists and applied mathematicians with a mathematical background and also knowledge of materials science were selected through international recruitment.
-Interface Unit researchers play the role of interpreter and bridge the gap between the mathematicians and materials scientists as well as conducting their own research.
+Several independent young theoretical physicists and chemists with a mathematical background and also knowledge of materials science were selected through international recruitment.
+Interface Unit researchers have played the role of interpreters and bridged the gap between the mathematicians and materials scientists as well as conducting their own research.
+Through the efforts of Interface Unit researchers, it became possible that mathematicians and materials scientists directly talk to each other.
+In order to deepen AIMR's mathematics-materials collaborations further, the Mathematics Unit and Interface Unit were integrated into the "Mathematical Science Group" on April 1st, 2015, and their research activity has proceeded to the next stage of collaboration.

-In late FY2011, AIMR set three Target Projects, (1) Non-equilibrium Materials based on Mathematical Dynamical Systems, (2) Topological Functional Materials, and (3) Multi-Scale Hierarchical Materials based on Discrete Geometric Analysis, in order to provide researchers a shared, concrete image of the goal of the mathematics-materials science collaboration.
-The Interface Unit effectively interacted with these Target Projects.
+In late FY2011, AIMR set three Target Projects, (1) Non-equilibrium Materials based on Mathematical Dynamical Systems, (2) Topological Functional Materials, and (3) Multi-Scale Hierarchical

+Materials based on Discrete Geometric Analysis, in order to provide researchers a shared, concrete image of the goal of the mathematics-materials science collaboration.
 Due to this, opportunities for exchange between researchers with different backgrounds increased, and AIMR is now ready to step up to the next stage where we can develop higher quality science.
-The role of the interface researchers has gradually changed into leading the interdisciplinary fusion research on their own initiative, and some papers have been submitted from the interdisciplinary teams.
 It is necessary that there be reciprocal benefit; that is, mathematics develops by this collaboration, and materials science advances as well per the injection of mathematics.
 Although this challenge will take time, results are beginning to be steadily produced.